sttng/Interstella5555/readme.md

 # Comparison Examples

 Screenshots were created using [VirtualDub2](http://virtualdub2.com/).
 The settings below were used to get examples from the source data streams, without introducing scaling or deinterlacing post-processing from the player software.
-A 1:1 pixel aspect ratio means that the screenshots of the PAL and NTSC DVDs are shown as they are stored but not shown as they are should:
+A 1:1 pixel aspect ratio means that the screenshots of the PAL and NTSC DVDs are shown as they are stored but not shown as they should according to intended aspect ratio:
 - Zoom 100%
 - 1:1 pixel (Square)
 - copy-pasted to Paint.Net and saved as 24bit PNG